NATS Internals

 Without JetStream KV

-Section titled “Without JetStream KV”When no KV bucket is provided, the adapter skips hint optimization entirely:
+Section titled “Without JetStream KV”When no KV bucket is provided, provideWakeHint/consumeWakeHint become no-ops:

-FOR UPDATE SKIP LOCKED(PostgreSQL) or exclusive locking (SQLite) prevents duplicate processing
+FOR UPDATE SKIP LOCKEDin PostgreSQL, exclusive locking in SQLite) prevents duplicate processing

 This mode is simpler to deploy but generates more database queries under high worker counts.